Jexactyl/docs/latest/payments/stripe.md

 ### 4. Copy generated keys

-After you've done this, copy both your webhook secret and your API key so we can put them in the .env configuration file.
+After you've done this, copy both your webhook secret and your API key, so we can put them in the .env configuration file.

 ![image](../../public/images/stripe-webhook-secret.jpg)